-- 1. Recipients (under age 21) Medicaid reimburses for up to five (5) hospital inpatient detoxification days with unlimited lifetime admission services (Medicaid covers stays beyond five days only if additional detoxification services are deemed medically necessary by the QIO-like vendor). - 2.
-Recipients age 21 years and older Medicaid reimburses for up to five (5) hospital inpatient detoxification days with unlimited lifetime admission services. - 3.
-For recipients of all ages, results of a urine drug screen or blood alcohol test must be provided at the time of the request for authorization.
+- 2. Recipients age 21 years and older Medicaid reimburses for up to five hospital inpatient detoxification days with unlimited lifetime admission services.
+(Medicaid covers stays beyond five days only if additional detoxification services are deemed medically necessary by the QIO-like vendor). - 3.
+For recipients of all ages, results of a urine drug screen or blood alcohol test must be provided at the time of the initial request for authorization.